 The first thing that you should ensure is that you are getting the basics right.
 No matter what age you are, you should be training consistently – whether it’s three, five, or seven days per week.

-You should be following a strength or hypertrophy related training program that incorporates free weights, body weight movements, and resistance machines.
-You should also consider some cardio … you know … because you’re old.
+You should be following a strength or hypertrophy related training program that incorporates free weights, bodyweight movements, and resistance machines.
+I would also suggest that you consider some cardio … you know … because you’re old.

 If you hate cardio then you should consider increasing your daily step count (10,000 is the traditional target for steps, but anything over 5,000 is decent).